 Consult with a physician prior to use if you have asthma, or if you are pregnant or breastfeeding.
 If you have any concerns about possible medication interactions, please speak with your functional medicine practitioner.

-One last thing – if you open a bottle of NAC supplements and notice a bad odor, you likely did not get a bad batch.
+Please note that if you open a bottle of NAC supplements and notice a bad odor, you likely did not get a bad batch.
 NAC’s sulfurous compounds can often cause a “rotten-egg” smell — but that is normal!
 If you are concerned, however, I recommend contacting the supplement manufacturer.

 N-Acetyl Cysteine (NAC) is a multitasking supplement that can be especially beneficial for those with Hashimoto’s.
 I’ve created a graphic to sum up all the key benefits of NAC: